Big Sky Resort: Resort history

 The resort was founded by Montana native Chet Huntley, the retired co-anchorman of The Huntley–Brinkley Report of NBC News.
 Big Sky opened in December 1973, with its main base area at an elevation of 7510 ft above sea level, on the eastern face of the 11167 ft Lone Mountain, the sixty-seventh highest mountain in Montana, and the seventh-highest mountain in the state outside of the Beartooth Range.

 The first three lifts installed included a gondola and two chairlifts.
 The enclosed gondola carried four skiers per cabin, and climbed 1525 ft to an elevation of 9040 ft.
 The nearby Lone Peak triple chairlift provided the lift-served maximum of 9800 ft, unloading at the bowl 1366 ft beneath Lone Mountain's summit, providing a vertical drop of just under 2300 ft, and the Explorer double chair served novice terrain just above the base.
-The fourth lift was the Andesite double, which climbed the north face of adjacent Andesite Mountain to 8700 ft; it was renamed Ram's Horn in 1978, and replaced with the Ramcharger high speed quad in 1990.
+The fourth lift was the Andesite double, which climbed the north face of adjacent Andesite Mountain to 8700 ft; it was renamed Ram's Horn in 1978, and replaced with the Ramcharger high speed quad in 1990, and the Ramcharger 8 lift, North America's first 8-person lift, in 2018.

 Boyne Resorts purchased the resort in 1976, following Huntley's death from cancer in March 1974, and the decision of owner Chrysler Corporation to divest its real estate development assets.